kanulp/MasterIntent/README.md

 // fun getplaystoreurl available to use MasterIntent.intentPlayStore(getApplicationContext());

-//pass string with lat,long and for lable pass it like "lat,long(my map)" MasterIntent.showMap(getApplicationContext(),"43.653226,-79.383184");
+//pass string with lat,long and for label pass it like "lat,long(my map)" MasterIntent.showMap(getApplicationContext(),"43.653226,-79.383184");

 //got to next activity pass data with bundle